When’s the last time you really worked your upper body?

 Many women feel that their upper bodies are too weak to do push ups and other chest toning workouts.
 But I say it’s time to ditch the excuses and start shaping some serious shoulders and a toned chest.

-This 4-week exercise challenge is just what you need to develop a sleek upper body.
-These workouts are fast, simple, and can be done at home or at the gym.
+This 4-week upper body challenge is just what you need to develop a sleek upper half.
+These workouts are fast and simple.
+You can opt to complete your upper body workout at home or the gym.

 The challenge may start small, but you’ll be surprised how quickly you see and feel the results!

 Well, what do you say?
 Are you ready to transform your upper body?

 Click the button below to unlock the full list of exercises, get the details on the best upper body workout for women, learn some tips on good form, and get the full 30 day upper body exercise challenge!

 This is your bread and butter move for the 30 day upper body challenge.
 Push ups are simple and effective, but very challenging.
 Master these and watch your upper body transform!
 Oh, and did we mention you can do this upper body workout at home or anywhere else, for that matter?